What is the customer satisfaction rating?

 Which metrics are commonly used to measure and rate customer satisfaction?

-When it comes to measuring CSAT, there are 7 key metrics:
+When it comes to measuring CSAT, there are the 7 key metrics:

 - Customer Effort Score (CES)